Though the Venus flytrap is very popular, it’s not necessarily the easiest plant to explain. That’s why I split the guide into two parts.

 🪴 Why do I have to wash the media if no one in nature does so?

-They can’t get minerals from the soil, so their roots only developed to serve as an anchor (nothing more) and their leaves developed to get nutrients from bugs.
+They can’t get minerals from the soil, so their roots only developed to serve as an anchor (nothing more) that draws up water, and their leaves developed to get nutrients from bugs.

 🪴 What kind of pot can I use for my Venus flytrap?